Brunton Park: Records

-27,500 (Carlisle United–Middlesbrough, 7 February 1970, FA Cup 5th Round.
+Record attendance: 27,603 (Carlisle United–Middlesbrough, 7 February 1970, FA Cup 5th Round.

 Record gate receipts: £146,000 (Carlisle United–Tottenham Hotspur, 30 September 1997, Coca-Cola Cup 2nd Round.

 Brunton Park was the first ground to host an FA Cup match between league clubs played under lights.
 Carlisle United played Darlington in a first round replay, losing 1–3.

 Planned developments

-By the time of the East Stand's opening in August 1996, plans were afoot to redevelop Brunton Park into a 34,000 capacity all-seater stadium.
+By the time the East Stand was opened in August 1996, plans were afoot to redevelop Brunton Park into a 28,000 capacity all-seater stadium.
 However, the club's lack of progress on the pitch over the next decade, along with the subsequent departure of ambitious owner Michael Knighton, meant that the stadium remained unchanged from that date.

-On 18 November 2011, with Carlisle United established in League One (third tier) for the sixth season, the club announced plans to leave Brunton Park for a new 12,000-seat stadium at Kingmoor in the north of the city.
-Brunton Park met the criteria set by the Football League for matches in the bottom two tiers of the competition, but would not be suitable for games in the higher levels.
-The plans came under the slogan "Project Blue Yonder".
-However, in 2016, Carlisle United announced that the move to a new stadium had been shelved, and that an agreement with a developer to facilitate the project had expired.
+On 18 November 2011, with Carlisle United established in League One (third tier) for the sixth season, the club announced plans to leave Brunton Park for a new 12,000-seat stadium at Kingmoor, in the north of the city.
+Brunton Park met the criteria set by the Football League for matches in the bottom two tiers of the competition, but was not suitable for games in the higher levels.
+The plans were promoted under the slogan "Project Blue Yonder".
+However, in 2016, the club announced that the move to a new stadium had been shelved, and that an agreement with a developer to facilitate the project had expired.